On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Numerical experiments

 We find that the method works very well and robustly.
-In terms of $iters$, it is seen from the tables that the overall efficiency of the inexact RQI with Lanczos for fixed small $m$'s is comparable to that of the method with given fixed $\xi$'s, except for $m=5$ for BCSPWR08 and CAN1054 and $m=10$ for DWT2680 and LSHP3466.
+In terms of $iters$, it is seen from the tables that the overall efficiency of the inexact RQI with Lanczos for fixed small $m$'s is comparable to that of the method with given fixed $\xi$'s, except $m=5$ for the easy problems BCSPWR08 and CAN1054 and $m=10$ for the relatively difficult problems DWT2680 and LSHP3466.
 Furthermore, we observe that for BCSPWR08 and CAN1054 the inexact RQI with Lanczos converges almost as fast as the exact RQI for $m=30$, and for the difficult problems DWT2680 and LSHP3466 we need to properly increase $m$ to achieve fast outer convergence.
-As explained, it is not surprising from the figures that a five-step and at most ten-step Lanczos method for the inner linear systems is enough to ensure the convergence of the inexact RQI with Lanczos.
+As expected, it is not surprising from the figures that a five-step and at most ten-step Lanczos method for the inner linear systems is enough to ensure the convergence of the inexact RQI with Lanczos.
 However, for the difficult BWT2680 and LSHP3466, the inexact RQI with Lanczos fails to converge when $m=5$.
-The reason is that some $\xi_k$'s are too big and violate the linear convergence conditions.
-Finally, we should point out that although Lanczos with a smaller $m$ usually produces a bigger $\xi_k$ and thus makes the inexact RQI use more outer iterations than Lanczos with a bigger $m$, the total inner iteration steps $iters$ used by the former is not necessarily more than that by the latter.
+The reason is that some $\xi_{k+1}$'s are too big and violate the linear convergence conditions.
+Finally, we should point out that although the Lanczos method with a smaller $m$ usually produces a bigger $\xi_{k+1}$ and makes the inexact RQI use more outer iterations, the total inner iteration steps $iters$ may not increase.

-To see how big $\xi_k$'s may be as outer iterations converge, we display the curves of $\xi_k$'s versus $\frac{1}{\sin\phi_k}$'s for some fixed $m$'s in Figure~\ref{figbcspwrlanczos}.
-We remark that $\xi_k$ in the figure should correspond to $\xi_{k-1}$ in our context.
+To see how big $\xi_{k+1}$'s may be as outer iterations converge, we display the curves of $\xi_{k+1}$'s versus $\frac{1}{\sin\phi_k}$'s for some fixed $m$'s in Figure~\ref{figbcspwrlanczos}.
+We remark that $\xi_{k+1}$ in the figure should correspond to $\xi_k$ in our context.

-It is clear from Figure~\ref{figbcspwrlanczos} that the inexact RQI with Lanczos works very well and $\sin\phi_k$ tends to zero smoothly and quickly, that is, $\frac{1}{\sin\phi_k}$ tends to infinity smoothly and quickly, though most of $\xi_k$'s are much bigger than one and some of them are near $\frac{1}{\sin\phi_k}$ and can be as big as $10^4\sim 10^{7}$!
-Furthermore, we observe that almost all $\xi_k$'s are smaller than $\frac{1}{\sin\phi_k}$ and the only exception is $\xi_6>\frac{1}{\sin\phi_6}$ for BWT2680.
+It is clear from Figure~\ref{figbcspwrlanczos} that the inexact RQI with Lanczos works very well and $\sin\phi_k$ tends to zero smoothly and quickly, that is, $\frac{1}{\sin\phi_k}$ tends to infinity smoothly and quickly, though most of $\xi_{k+1}$'s are much bigger than one and some of them are near $\frac{1}{\sin\phi_k}$ and can be as big as $10^4\sim 10^{7}$!
+Furthermore, we observe that almost all $\xi_{k+1}$'s are smaller than $\frac{1}{\sin\phi_k}$ and the only exception is $\xi_6>\frac{1}{\sin\phi_6}$ for BWT2680.

 We also computed some other eigenpairs of each test matrix.
 We observed similar behavior and confirmed our theory.
 However, when an interior eigenpair was required, we often needed much more $iters$.
 This is because the shifted inner linear systems can be highly indefinite (i.e., each shifted matrix has many positive and negative eigenvalues) and may be hard to solve.
 If the smallest or largest eigenpair is required, then $A-\theta_k I$ has only one negative or positive eigenvalue, assuming that $A$ only has simple eigenvalues.
 As a consequence, after the smallest Ritz value converges to the smallest eigenvalue $\lambda-\theta_k$ of $A-\theta_k I$, the Lanczos method will behave as if $A-\theta_k I$ is positive or negative definite, so that it converges smoothly after the smallest Ritz value converges.
 Comparing with the computation of the smallest or largest eigenpair, we found that we must take a considerably bigger fixed inner iteration steps $m$ to make the method converge correctly when an interior eigenpair was desired.
 For a descriptive analysis, see, e.g., \cite{freitagspence,freitag08b,paige,xueelman}.